Anne Holton: Role during the 2016 presidential campaign

 In 2016, Democratic Party presidential nominee Hillary Clinton selected Holton's husband Tim Kaine to serve as her running-mate.
 Following her husband's selection as Clinton's running mate, Holton began traveling the country campaigning for the 2016 Democratic ticket.
 Immediately after the 2016 Democratic National Convention, Holton joined Clinton and Kaine on a bus trip through Pennsylvania and Ohio.
 She continued campaigning, sometimes appearing with her husband and sometimes alone, in several states.
 Holton discussed policy surrounding childcare and initiatives for small businesses when campaigning.

 During the campaign, there was speculation that if her husband were to become vice-president, Holton might fill the vacancy that would be left in Kaine's senate seat.
 Holton denied having any interest in the position, saying, in reference to the Vice President's role as President of the Senate, "I will never let (my) husband be my boss".

 Civic involvements and personal life

-Holton sits on numerous boards, including Voices of Virginia's Children, the Richmond Public Schools Education Foundation, and the advisory board of Youth-Nex, the University of Virginia Center to Promote Effective Youth Development at the Curry School of Education.
+Holton sits on numerous boards, including Voices of Virginia's Children, the Richmond Public Schools Education Foundation, and the advisory board of Youth-Nex, the University of Virginia Center to Promote Effective Youth Development at the School of Education and Human Development (formerly the Curry School of Education).
 She has also been active in school PTAs.
 Holton has received the Metropolitan Richmond Women's Bar Association's Women of Achievement Award (1995), the YWCA of Richmond's Outstanding Woman of the Year in Law award (2006), and the Annie E. Casey Foundation's Life Award of Distinction.

 Holton and Kaine are congregants of the St. Elizabeth Catholic Church in Richmond, a mostly African American congregation.

 Holton is a longtime clog dancer, taking up the hobby in high school.